 I understand that a user interface which has been designed for an expert with specialized domain knowledge and highly optimized tasks may not appear understandable or easy to use to someone who is not an expert in that field.
 But when I look at any UI, I expect to see that the product team has taken the time to respect the points above.
 That is basic courtesy for one’s users and fellow human beings.

 That said, we designers can go a step beyond observing the basics.
 We can design great concepts that optimize experts’ experience of our software by supporting their typical tasks in the best way possible.
-Part of the goal of SAP Fiori 2.0, the next evolution of the Fiori design language, is to provide design concepts and guidelines that support expert users.
+Part of the goal of SAP Fiori, the design system for SAP software, is to provide design concepts and guidelines that support expert users.
 A host of enhancements to the user environment promises to reduce cognitive load and better support all users in many ways, whether they are on a mobile device or working with a very large monitor.

 Good design does not have to be only for lightweight transactions.
 Everyone has a right to a well-designed workplace, even experts!
 I firmly believe that a more pleasing design will help us all get our work done better.